aimagelab/dress-code/README.md

 ## Dataset

-We collected a new dataset for image-based virtual try-on composed of image pairs coming from different catalogs of YOOX NET-A-PORTER Group. </br>
+We collected a new dataset for image-based virtual try-on composed of image pairs coming from different catalogs of YOOX NET-A-PORTER. </br>
 The dataset contains more than 50k high resolution model clothing images pairs divided into three different categories (*i.e.* dresses, upper-body clothes, lower-body clothes).

 <p align="center">